UPDATED APRIL 13, 2021

 - Reschedule validation review that cannot be completed virtually.

-- Suspend all monitoring activities for the 2020 randomly selected organizations.
+- Suspend all monitoring activities.

 - Evaluate requests for extension for application submission without penalty.